armory/documentation/_release_notes/armoryspinnaker_v1.11.0.md

 # 02/19/18 Release Notes

-> Note: This release includes a major version update to Orca 6.5.5.
-This changes the processing and management of triggers in Orca.
-This might affect actively executing pipelines during a deployment of Armory Spinnaker.
+> Note: This release includes a major version update to Orca 6.5.5 and changes the processing and management of triggers in Orca.
+It might affect actively executing pipelines during a deployment of Armory Spinnaker.

 > Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version](http://docs.armory.io/admin-guides/troubleshooting/#i-upgraded-spinnaker-and-it-is-no-longer-responding-how-do-i-rollback).